 SCT has worked closely for three years with the Lochalsh and Skye Housing Association (LSHA) and the Highlands Small Communities Housing Trust (HSCHT) on this project and signed a Memorandum of Agreement (MOA) in October 2016.

 The last affordable housing built in Staffin was on the site of the old primary school.
 Since then there has been widespread disappointment and concern in north-east Skye as the construction of affordable housing in Skye has been heavily concentrated in more densely populated communities like Portree and Broadford, which has not helped with the retention of young people and other rural districts on the island.

 An economic study by Highland economist Steve Westbrook found that Staffin’s population had plummeted by 40 people, from 608 residents to 568 individuals, between 2009 and 2013, a drop of 6.6 per cent.
 Meanwhile, Portree, which has had significant housing developments built in recent years, has seen its population grew by 11 per cent in the last decade.

-In 2013, SCT had set an achievable target that at least 10 new affordable homes are buiIt in Staffin by 2020.
+In 2013, SCT had set a target that at least 10 new affordable homes are buiIt in Staffin by 2020.
 It hopes that could help increase the Staffin Primary School roll by another 10 pupils.

 On behalf of the SCT, the Highlands Small Communities Housing Trust (HSCHT) submitted a major report on affordable housing needs in Staffin in summer 2014 which identified there was a need for accommodation in the district.